pbering/Socker/README.md

 So why develop Sitecore solutions with Docker?

-- Getting a solutions up and running is very fast
+- Getting solutions up and running is very fast
-- Isolate dependecies and versions (like Mongo, Solr) used for each solution without polluting your workstation
+- Isolate dependecies and versions (like Mongo, Solr, Windows patches) used for each solution without polluting your machine
 - Minimize disk space usage, you only have 1 copy of each Sitecore version as a Docker images
 - Potentially run your code inside the *same* container locally as in production